Wassaaa/aws_iac/README.md

 **Trade-offs:**

-- **Fargate over Lambda:** Chose Fargate for simplicity (single container serves both frontend and backend).
-Alternative would be S3+CloudFront for frontend and Lambda+API Gateway for backend, which is cheaper but more complex infrastructure.
+- **Fargate over Lambda:** Chose Fargate for simplicity (single container, no cold starts).
+Lambda+API Gateway would be cheaper for low traffic.
 - **Monolithic container:** Frontend and backend in one container for simplicity.
-Production might separate these.
+Production might separate these (S3+CloudFront for frontend).
 - **Administrator IAM permissions:** For ease of setup.
 Production should use least-privilege policies.
+- **C++ for calculations:** Demonstrates integrating compiled code with web backend.
+Pure Python would be simpler.

 **Known Limitations:**

 - No HTTPS/custom domain
 - No CI/CD pipeline (manual deployment from local machine)
 - No monitoring/alerting (CloudWatch alarms)
-- Single task instance (`desiredCount: 1`) for cost efficiency - can be increased to 2+ for high availability across availability zones
+- Single task instance (`desiredCount: 1`) for cost efficiency - can be increased to 2+ for high availability
 - No auto-scaling configured (code included but commented out in `cdk-stack.ts`)
 - No automated testing